mpewsey/mpewsey.github.io/_posts/2021-10-01-weight-based-battle-ai.md

 $$ s_j = 1 - \frac{\text{Target Hit Points}}{\text{Target Max Hit Points}} $$

-The first parameter reduces the waste of a better item or more powerful spell when a lesser item or spell could be used.
+The first parameter reduces the waste of a better item or more powerful spell when a lesser item or spell could be used to almost equal effect.
 The second parameter increases the likelihood that a target receives healing as its health decreases relative to its maximum value.

 For equal parameter weights, the weight for the j-th target is